 Students who are 21 years of age or older and do not have a high school diploma, may still be eligible for admission as a Non-Matriculated Adult (NMA).
 Admission to the University of Alberta pre-professional year requires an overall average of 60 percent on the following two Alberta Education courses:

 - English 30-1

 - One other 30-level subject from Group A or C

-Regardless of admission requirements, you must have the high school prerequisites to the courses you require or wish to take in your program.
+Regardless of admission requirements, students must have the high school prerequisites to the courses they are required or wish to take in their program.